samiabd8/samiabd8.github.io/contents/home.md

 [![CV](https://img.shields.io/badge/CV-8A2BE2)](https://drive.google.com/file/d/1yvGkgqHfmpM8v206I3YxpealXFRibVhv)

 I am a PhD candidate in Economics at Toronto Metropolitan University.
-My research involves bridging the gaps between structural (micro)econometrics and machine learning tools used for causal inference.
+My research involves bridging the gaps between structural (micro)econometrics and machine learning tools used for causal inference, with empirical applications in finance.
 I will be on the job market for the 2025-2026 academic year.

 #### Email
 sami.abdurahman[at]torontomu.ca